Budget Overview

 Property tax increase scenarios based on assessed value and tax revenue

 Property tax is just one option City Council has at their disposal to balance the budget.
 This chart outlines possible monthly tax increases based per $100,000 of assessed property value based on three different tax revenue scenarios: $17 million, $18 million and $19 million.
-These scenarios are estimates only at this point and final decisions will not be made until the budget is debated November 18-22, 2024.
+These scenarios are estimates only and final decisions will not be made until the budget is debated November 18-22, 2024.

 Budget 2025 Survey